yii2-extensions/phpstan/docs/examples.md

 }
 ```

-This comprehensive examples guide shows how the Yii2 PHPStan extension provides precise type inference across all major
+This comprehensive examples guide shows how the Yii PHPStan extension provides precise type inference across all major
-Yii2 patterns and use cases, making your code more maintainable and reducing runtime errors through static analysis.
+Yii patterns and use cases, making your code more maintainable and reducing runtime errors through static analysis.

 ## Next steps